in-toto/in-toto/demo/README.md

 # in-toto demo

 In this demo, we will use in-toto to secure a software supply chain with a very simple workflow.
-Alice will be the project owner - she creates and signs the software supply chain layout with her private key - and Bob and Carl will be the project functionaries - they carry out the steps of the software supply chain as defined in the layout.
+Bob is a developer for a project, Carl packages the software, and Alice oversees the project.
+So, using in-toto's names for the parties, Alice is the project owner - she creates and signs the software supply chain layout with her private key - and Bob and Carl are project functionaries - they carry out the steps of the software supply chain as defined in the layout.

 For the sake of demonstrating in-toto, we will have you run all parts of the